specialized806/microsoft-365-docs/microsoft-365/syntex/autofill-overview.md

 - Hyperlink
 - Currency

-Currently, autofill columns are not available for the following column data types:
+Currently, this service is not available for the following column data types:

 - Person or Group
 - Location
 - Image
 - Lookup
 - Managed metadata
+--->

 ### Current release notes